jizefeng0810/SDA-OD/README.md

 ## Evaluation
 Our proposed method is evaluated in two domain shift scenarios based on the driving datasets.
 ### Clear-to-Haze Adaptation Scenario
-You can download the [checkpoint](https://drive.google.com/open?id=1UOF1ACYA3Nn5K_RjoItOUFSxnFL6sNOg) and do prediction or evaluation.
+You can download the [checkpoint]() and do prediction or evaluation.
 ```
+python test.py ctdet --exp_id checkout --source_dataset foggy_cityscapes --not_prefetch_test --load_model ./save.pth
 ```
 The results show that our method is superior to the state-of-the-art methods and is effective for object detection in domain shift scenarios.
 <div align=center><img src="img/res.jpg"></div>